 Parkes MP Mark Coulton said while working online would be a good option, nothing would surpass parliament sitting in person.

-"Depending on what you're doing, a lot of it is about relationships which is harder online, but not impossible," Mr Coulton said.
+"Depending on what you're doing, a lot of it is about relationships which is harder online, but not impossible," Mr Coulton told the Leader.

 "Obviously I think it would be a poor second to actually being there because a lot of the decisions that are made are done with communications outside the parliament, which is a lot easier to do in person.